Chart Color Schemes

 The level of general health in Pascoe Vale is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Pascoe Vale shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
+Pascoe Vale shows better-than-average health outcomes with fewer common health conditions among its general population compared to national averages.

-However, older, at-risk cohorts have higher prevalence rates.
-Approximately 57% (~11,072 people) of Pascoe Vale's population has private health cover.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.0% and 7.7% of residents respectively.
-72.0% of residents report being completely free from medical ailments compared to 0% across Greater Melbourne.
-The area has 13.8% (2,700 people) of residents aged 65 and over.
-Health outcomes among seniors require more attention than those in the broader population.
+However, certain older, at-risk cohorts have a higher prevalence of these conditions.
+Approximately 57% (~11,208 people) of Pascoe Vale's total population has private health cover, which is quite high.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 8.0% and 7.7% of residents respectively.
+Around 72.0% of residents report having no medical ailments, compared to 0% across Greater Melbourne.
+Pascoe Vale has 13.8% (2,733 people) of its population aged 65 and over.
+While health outcomes among seniors require more attention than the broader population, they present some challenges that need to be addressed.

 Frequently Asked Questions - Health